-MATH \$107 College Algebra
+MATH \$107 College Algebra 4 credits (4+0) GER

 A detailed study of linear, quadratic, rational, radical, exponential and logarithmic functions; operations on and applications of these functions, and selected topics from algebra.
-Prerequisite: MATH S105 with a C (2.00) or higher.
+Prerequisite: MATH S105 with a C (2.00) or higher or placement test.

-MATH \$108 Trigonometry
+MATH \$108 Trigonometry 3 credits (3+0)

 Properties and applications of trigonometric functions.
-Prerequisite: MATH S107 with a C (2.00) or better.
+Prerequisite: MATH S107 with a C (2.00) or higher or placement test.